Dimension result and KPZ formula for two-dimensional multiplicative cascade processes: Proof of Theorem Proof of Theorem 1

 Then we can get the conclusion due to assumption (A2).

-The non-trivial modification for proving \eqref{r-s} is the part that proves $\psi(r)<1$ holds for all $r>0$, the rest of the proof will follow easily from the proof of Theorem 2.1 in \cite{Liu01}.
-In order to prove $\psi(r)<1$ holds for all $r>0$, first we show that $\psi(r)<1$ holds for all $r$ smaller enough.
+The nontrivial modification for proving \eqref{r-s} is the part that proves \mbox{$\psi(r)<1$} holds for all $r>0$, the rest of the proof will follow easily from the proof of Theorem 2.1 in~\cite{Liu01}.
+In order to prove that $\psi(r)<1$ holds for all $r>0$, first we show that $\psi (r)<1$ holds for all $r$ small enough.